-Pelosi quietly shifts stance on banning lawmakers from trading individual stocks
+Pelosi shifts stance on banning lawmakers from trading individual stocks

 Pelosi also said she wanted to see fines tightened for violating the Stock Act, which requires members of Congress to report any stock trades they make within a certain time period.
 And she suggested that any ban on individual stock trades for lawmakers should be applied “government-wide.”

 “The third branch of government, the judiciary, has no reporting.
 The Supreme Court has no disclosure.
 It has no reporting of stock transactions.
 And it makes important decisions every day,” Pelosi said.
 “Our members have been saying this for years: Why does the Supreme Court of the United States have no disclosure, financial disclosure? … In the executive branch, when they divest of their stock, they don’t pay capital gains.
-So that’s an interesting feature.”
+So that’s an interesting feature.

-“But it’s complicated and members will figure it out, and then we’ll go forward with what the consensus is,” Pelosi concluded.
+“But it’s complicated, and members will figure it out, and then we’ll go forward with what the consensus is,” Pelosi concluded.

-Ironically, it was Pelosi’s initial rejection of a possible ban that gave momentum to the legislation, according to Rep. Chip Roy (R-Tex.) who co-sponsored a bill with Rep. Abigail Spanberger (D-Va.) last year that would ban members of Congress from trading individual stocks.
+Ironically, Pelosi’s initial rejection of a possible ban gave momentum to the legislation, according to Rep. Chip Roy (R-Tex.) who co-sponsored a bill with Rep. Abigail Spanberger (D-Va.) last year that would ban members of Congress from trading individual stocks.

 “The news of the speaker’s comments blew the lid off the issue,” Roy said last month.